Home Compare HST vs UTDI.DE

 Host Hotels & Resorts vs United Internet: Which Stock Looks Stronger in 2026?

-Host Hotels & Resorts holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Host Hotels & Resorts holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+United Internet still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 On the market side, Host Hotels & Resorts is in better shape — its trend is intact while United Internet's trend has broken down.
 That puts structure and market broadly in agreement — Host Hotels & Resorts's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (HST: S&P 500, UTDI.DE: HDAX).

-The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-The overall score gap is 14 points in favour of Host Hotels & Resorts, Inc..
+This is not just a one-metric split: both profitability and stability materially support the lead.
+The overall score gap is 9 points in favour of Host Hotels & Resorts, Inc..

 Trajectory Similarity